A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Background of LoRaWAN

-The CSS modulation supports variable data transmission rates using quasi-orthogonal SFs.
-As a result, depending on the field of deployment, the system is designed to swap DRs to efficiently enhance its transmission range or power consumption to optimize network performance over a constant BW.
-The symbol rate and the bit rate are given in function to the BW at a certain SF.
-As a result, increasing the BW by a factor of two essentially doubles the transmission rate.
-The relationship between the symbol bit rate $R_s$, $BW$, $SF$, and the conventional bit rate $R_b$.
+The CSS modulation supports variable data TX rates using quasi-orthogonal SFs.
+As a result, depending on the deployment field, the system is designed to swap DRs to efficiently enhance its TX range or power consumption to optimize network performance over a constant BW.
+The symbol and the bit rates are given in the function of the BW at a specific SF.
+Thus, increasing the BW by a factor of two doubles the TX rate.
+The relationships between the symbol bit rate $R_s$, $BW$, $SF$, and the conventional bit rate $R_b$ are as follows:

-Where $FEC$ is the LoRa modem's Forward Error Correction rate, which protects against symbol errors caused by interference.
-Chirp rate denoted by $R_c$ can be calculated in function of symbol rate as follow
+where $FEC$ is the LoRa modem's Forward Error Correction rate, which protects against symbol errors caused by interference.
+The chirp rate ($R_c$) can be calculated as a function of the symbol rate as follows:

-FEC necessitates the insertion of error correction bits (redundant bits) to the transmitted data.
-Although FEC reduces data throughput, it improves receiver sensitivity.
+The FEC necessitates the insertion of error correction bits (redundant bits) into the transmitted data.
+Although the FEC reduces data throughput, it improves receiver sensitivity.
 Because the rejection gain fluctuates from 16 to 36 dB, signals from various SFs are considered periodically orthogonal.
-As a result, LoRa may allow up to six simultaneous transmissions on a single channel using six different adjustable SFs ranging from 7 to 12.
-The LoRa signals are protected from interference by adapting the coding rate (CR), such as robust system uses greater CR.
-Although, similarly to the SF, a greater CR value means a long packet can be transmitted using high energy consumption, such as CR takes value from \{4/5, 4/6, 4/7, 4/8\}.
-DR parameter in LoRa is calculated using the SF, BW, and CR as follow:
+As a result, LoRa may allow up to six simultaneous TXs on a single channel using six different adjustable SFs ranging from 7 to 12.
+The LoRa signals are protected from interference by adapting the CR, and such a robust system uses greater CR.
+Similarly to the SF, a greater CR value indicates that a long packet can be transmitted using high energy consumption, and such a CR takes a value from \{4/5, 4/6, 4/7, 4/8\}.
+DR parameter in LoRa is calculated using the SF, BW, and CR as follows:

-Figure \ref{fig:Data_rate} plots results of DR in function of the SF and the BW provided by Equation 5.
-It shows that high BW ensures an increased DR while increasing the SF decreases the DR due to the long transmission range of high SF.
+Fig.~\ref{fig:Data_rate} plots the results of DR in the function of the SF and BW provided by Equation 5.
+The figure reveals that a high BW ensures an increased DR, whereas increasing the SF decreases the DR due to the long TX range of a high SF.